Dates & Prices

 The area is also well known for other wildlife including several species of cat and monkey.

-This is a new tour set up by our experienced local guide in India who knows it well.
+This is an exclusive tour set up in consultation with our experienced local guide in India who knows it very well.
 Accommodation will be basic but clean and the roads challenging but it will be an experience you will never forget.
 We will eat traditional Indian food, which is often vegetarian.
 The temperature is normally at 32⁰C maximum with 19⁰C at night in March with cool winds from the Himalayas.
 A few periods of rain are expected.

 Please note that air conditioning will not be available and that it will be essential to share rooms at one of the lodges we will stay at for 3 nights.